 Liquid Omega-3 Fish Oil Vs. Capsules: Which Is More Effective?

-When we first launched Omega Cure® in 2006, customers started reporting greater benefits than we anticipated based on research studies.
-Why did our liquid cod liver oil seem to be so potent compared to other omega-3 supplements, we wondered?
+When we first launched Omega Cure® liquid cod liver oil in 2006, customers started reporting greater benefits than we anticipated based on research studies.
+Why did this oil seem to be so potent compared to other omega-3 supplements, we wondered?

-We thought the answer boiled down to three main points: 1) The dose we recommended, 2) The freshness level of the oil, and 3) Its full-spectrum quality.
+We thought the answer boiled down to 3 main points: The dose we recommended, the freshness level of the oil, and its full-spectrum quality.

 Why Are Fish Oil Capsules So Prevalent?